 There is an ever-increasing pace in the size and complexity of software systems as they evolve, as Lehman~\cite{Lehman1979,Lehman1996} formulated in his Laws of Software Evolution, also known as Lehman's Laws.
-As a consequence of this ever-increasing complexity, software systems accumulate Technical Debt as they are developed and evolve~\cite{Kruchten2019}.
+As a consequence of this ever-increasing size and complexity, software systems accumulate Technical Debt as they are developed and evolve~\cite{Kruchten2019}.
 Technical Debt (TD)~\cite{cunningham1993wycash} is a metaphor commonly used to discuss the negative impact of sub-optimal design decisions, often taken to cope with the need for speed in the development.
-As a software system evolves, these sub-optimal design decisions taken in order to be able to deliver the product in time can potentially hinder the future releases of the product~\cite{Kruchten2019}.
+As a software system evolves, these sub-optimal design decisions taken in order to be able to deliver the product in time can potentially hinder its maintainability and even our ability to deliver future releases of the product~\cite{Kruchten2019}.

-Sub-optimal design decisions are often not visible and might manifest in the form vulnerabilities, and code smells~\cite{brown2010managing,Kruchten2012,lim2012balancing}, whilst some of them might be visible and they might materialize in terms of bugs or defects~\cite{Kruchten2012}.
-TD items (TDIs) are ``atomic elements of TD'' that connect a set of artifacts (e.g., code) with the consequences of the quality~\cite{Kruchten2019} and have been introduced as a way to quantify or visualize TD.
+Sub-optimal design decisions are often not visible; however, they might manifest in the form of Technical Debt Items (TDIs), which are the manifestations of TD~\cite{Kruchten2019}.
+TDIs can take the form of vulnerabilities and code smells~\cite{brown2010managing,Kruchten2012,lim2012balancing}, whilst some of them might be visible, and they might materialise in terms of bugs or defects~\cite{Kruchten2012}.
+TD items are ``atomic elements of TD'' that connect a set of artefacts (e.g., code) with the consequences of the quality~\cite{Kruchten2019} and have been introduced as a way to quantify or visualise TD.
 Bugs, code smells, and vulnerabilities are some examples of code Technical Debt Items (TDIs)~\cite{Kruchten2019,Li2015,saarimaki2019diffuseness}.
-These code TDIs go a long way to affect the development process and evolution of the software system, thus increasing the maintenance effort~\cite{sjoberg2012quantifying}.
+These code TDIs go a long way to affect the development process and evolution of the software system, thus creating friction~\cite{Kruchten2019} and increasing the maintenance effort~\cite{sjoberg2012quantifying}.
 Adding new functionality to the existing system is also challenging when code TDIs are present in the system~\cite{neamtiu2013towards}.